June 4, 2025

 The decision came after a heart-to-heart with my dad.
 He said something that stuck with me: “Education is an investment — it always pays back.”
 He encouraged me to go for the most transformative experience, not just the most affordable or familiar one.
 And Aitchison, for all its prestige, was certainly that.

 Those two years at Aitchison were eye-opening.
-I met people from all walks of life, and it made me think differently about the world and my future.
+I met people from all walks of life, and it made me think differently about the world — and my future.
 I knew I didn’t want to stay in Pakistan for university.
-LUMS didn’t feel like the right fit, and honestly, it was expensive.
-So I started looking abroad: the US, the UK, Germany… and eventually, Turkey.
+LUMS didn’t feel like the right fit, and honestly, it was expensive fir what it offers.
+So I started looking abroad: the US, the UK, Germany… and Turkey.

 Why I Chose Bilkent

 I applied to the top three universities in Turkey: Koç, Sabancı, and Bilkent.
 Koç asked for a massive 2,000-word personal essay.
-After spending months writing US college essays, I was burned out.
+After spending months writing US college essays, I was burnt out.
 Plus, we didn’t have ChatGPT back then to help lighten the load, so I didn’t complete that application.
 For Sabancı, something went wrong with the application process, and I never followed through.
-Bilkent, on the other hand, felt smoother.
+Bilkent, on the other hand, felt… smooth.
+Natural.

 When I received my acceptance from Bilkent, I started digging deeper.
 The university's campus was massive.
-The global ranking was impressive.
+The global ranking was good enough.
 They had top-notch sports facilities, and I saw that they welcomed international students from 118 countries.
 And on top of that, I had this weird but deep desire to learn a new language.
 Studying in the UK or the US wouldn’t have given me that chance.
-But in Turkey, learning Turkish would be necessary, and I loved the idea of building a new version of myself in a new language.
+But in Turkey, learning Turkish would be necessary — and I loved the idea of building a new version of myself in a new language.

 Is Bilkent University your dream university too?